Visit the NWTF Michigan Facebook Page

 Michigan State Chapter Announces Scholarship Winner

-The NWTF Michigan State Chapter would like to congratulate Elizabeth Romel from the Preque Isle Turkey Trackers Chapter on being the scholarship winner for 2022.
-Elizabeth received a check for $2500 and will be recognized at the NWTF State Convention in Flint, January 14, 2023.
+The NWTF Michigan State Chapter would like to congratulate Katelyn Bielas from the Presque Isle Turkey Trackers Chapter on being the scholarship winner for 2024.
+Elizabeth received a check for $2500 and will be recognized at the NWTF State Convention in Lansing, January 11, 2025.

 Scholarships are available through many local Michigan NWTF chapters that have scholarship programs.
 The deadline to submit an application to a local chapter is February 1.
-Local chapter winners will be considered for the Michigan State Chapter scholarship of $2500, and the state winner will be considered for the National NWTF Dr. James Earl Kennamer Scholarship of $10,000!
+Local chapter winners will be considered for the Michigan NWTF Pete Demos Memorial Academic Scholarship of $2500, and the state winner will be considered for the National NWTF Dr. James Earl Kennamer Scholarship of $10,000!
 Scholarship application can be found by clicking here.

 Click here to find out more about the NWTF scholarship program.